IT'S NOT "BACKING UP A TRAILER" HARD.

 It should be a strong tool for growing your rural small business.
 And you shouldn't give control of it over to someone else.

 If any of these sound familiar to you, you're not alone.
-Lots of rural entrepreneurs have these common struggles when it comes to their websites.
+Lots of small town/rural entrepreneurs have these common struggles when it comes to their websites.
 I want to see you take back control of your website and turn it into a strong tool for growing your business.

-Finding a website template that has a rural focus.
+Finding a website template that has a small town or rural focus.

 Working with a web designer who doesn't get your small business and who you're constantly waiting on to get back to you.